 Section 8 Project-Based Rental Assistance.
-Provide rent subsidy for renter households who pay more than 30% of their income for housing, and who earn less than 50% of median income.\Low-Income Housing Tax Credit (LIHTC).
-The Low-Income Housing Tax Credit provides a tax incentive to construct
+Provide rent subsidy for renter households who pay more than 30% of their income for housing, and who earn less than 50% of median income.
+Low-Income

-Email communication from Mike Lithgow, Kalispel Tribe Information and Outreach Coordinator, dated June 19, 2019.
+14 Email communication from Mike Lithgow, Kalispel Tribe Information and Outreach Coordinator, dated June 19, 2019.